vuejs/docs/src/guide/components/slots.md

 In fact, this is very close to how scoped slots are compiled, and how you would use scoped slots in manual [render functions](/guide/extras/render-function.html).

-Notice how `v-slot="slotProps"` matches the slot function signature.
+Notice how `v-slot="$slotProps"` matches the slot function signature.
 Just like with function arguments, we can use destructuring in `v-slot`:

 ```vue-html
 <MyComponent v-slot="{ text, count }">